 Use straight pins to hold each pleat as you complete it and baste the entire piece when you have reached the other end.

-Pleats are placed in skirts, dresses and bed linens.
+Pleats are placed in skirts, dresses, bed linens, drapes and other items.

 Box Pleats Ready to Baste Stitch

 Going around the entire parameter of the top of the skirt, make exact same size folds of the chosen size of pleats.
 These pleats should all face the same direction.

 Pin each fold as you complete it, and then baste the whole thing when you're done.

 Each pleat should be pressed using a pressing cloth and iron to stabilize the pleats.

 The pleats can be any size you like, just maintain the same width over the entire length of the fabric and fold all the single pleats in the same direction.

 The fabric folds can be placed all to the right or all to the left.

 This is also commonly done on bed skirts and other linens.